This post may contain affiliate links from which i can earn a commission

 To sum it up

-When women go through sudden hormonal changes that cause menopause symptoms such as hot flashes that interfere with their sleep, and mood there is a greater chance that they could develop depression or anxiety during menopause.
+When women go through sudden hormonal changes that worsen symptoms of menopause such as hot flashes that interfere with their sleep, and mood there is a greater chance that they could develop depression or anxiety.
 That chance can be increased by previously existing health and wellness issues.
 There is, in most cases, much that can be done naturally to improve how you feel.

 This post may contain affiliate links.
 If you click on one of my affiliate links and make a purchase, I may receive a commission for referring you.
 This in no way affects your price.
 Please know that I only recommend resources and items I believe in and highly recommend.
 You can read my full disclosure statement here.